padix-key/kmer-article/article.typ

 == Decomposition performance

+#figure(
+  image("benchmark/benchmark.svg", width: 100%),
+  caption: [
+    This is a caption.
+  ],
+) <figure_benchmark>

+@figure_benchmark shows how the mentioned decomposition methods compare to each other.

 This makes the decomposition especially fast for methods that use long #kmers #todo[cite, kallisto].
 #todo[Name speedup at k=31]

+Note that the shown benchmark also include sequence encoding itself:
+If the implementing library already store sequences in their sequence code form, #kmer decomposition becomes faster that shown in the benchmark.

 = Conclusion

+This code representation of sequences and #kmers as well as the fast decomposition method is implemented in the _Python_ bioinformatics library _Biotite_.